MeksPwnschlager/onehundredannoyingassholes/PROCESS.md

 Done!

 A little later a few former school collegues and me distributed the throwies at our ex-school to wreak destruction, annoyance and havoc there!
+We even hot-glued magnets on some of the throwies to hide them in particularly evil places :D

 ![Distribution](https://raw.githubusercontent.com/MeksPwnschlager/onehundredannoyingassholes/master/img/dist.gif)